-One of the most important things we can do as homeschooling parents is have set goals and priorities for our homeschool.
+One of the most important things we can do as homeschooling parents is to set goals and priorities for our homeschool.
 It is equally important to have a way to measure how we are doing with those goals.
 These questions to ask at the end of your homeschool day will help you to see if you keeping your priorities in place and accomplishing the goals that you set out with.

 The first thing to do is summarize what your personal goals are as a homeschooling parent.
 Then you need to list what your homeschooling goals are.
 Based on those two lists, you can develop questions to help you determine if you are staying on track with those goals.